-- By phone: Call member services at 1-800-464-4000 (TTY 711) 24 hours a day, 7 days a week (except closed holidays).
-Give your medical record number, your name, and the service you are appealing - By mail: Call us at 1-800-464-4000 (TTY 711) and ask to have a form sent to you.
+711), 24 hours a day, 7 days a week.
+Give them your health plan ID number, your name, and the service you are appealing.

+- By mail: - Call Kaiser Permanente member services at 1-800-464-4000 (TTY 711) and ask to have a form sent to you.
 Also, your doctor's office will have appeal forms available.
 When you get the form, fill it out.
 Be sure to include your name, medical record number and the service you are appealing.
-Mail the form to the member service office at a Kaiser Permanente network facility (see Provider Directory for locations) - In person: Fill out an appeal form at a member services office located at a network facility - Online: Use the online form on our website at kp.org
+Mail the form to the member service office at a Kaiser Permanente network facility (see Provider Directory for locations) - Call L.A.
+Care Health Plan member services at 1-888-839-9909 (TTY 711 and ask to have a form sent to you.
+When you get the form, fill it out.
+Be sure to include your name, health plan ID number, and the service you are appealing.
+Mail the form to: